What is a Cool Roof System?

 With all these benefits, why wouldn’t you want a cool roof?
 Hellenic Roofing & Construction is your source for cool roofing in Spring, TX.
 See how we can improve your energy efficiency with cool roofing by calling 832-704-2817.

-When you are selecting a new roof for your home or business, you may want to choose a lighter color for your roofing system if you are interested in greater energy efficiency.
-While almost every roofing system today, from asphalt shingle to metal and tile comes in a variety of colors and styles, the darker your roof, the hotter it will get.
-Because of the material, it’s made from, asphalt shingles tend to be a little darker than most.
-While white tends to be one of the cooler choices, you aren’t limited to just whites or gray.
-You can get colors like yellows and tans that are also cool or you can choose reflective paints for metal roofs in almost any color.
+When you select a new roof for your home or business, you may want to choose a lighter color for your roofing system if you are interested in greater energy efficiency.
+While almost every roofing system today, from asphalt shingle to metal and tile, comes in various colors and styles, the darker your roof, the hotter it will get.
+Because of its material, asphalt shingles tend to be a little darker than most.
+While white tends to be one of the cooler choices, you aren’t limited to whites or gray.
+You can get colors like yellows and tans that are also cool, or you can choose reflective paints for metal roofs in almost any color.

 White roofs are probably the most common color for cool roofs.
 White roofs, like other cool roofs, will help you save on energy bills.
-White coating reflect as much as 90% of sunlight and can save you anywhere between 10% to 40% on energy bills.
-While white roofs generally benefit those living in hotter climates, they can also save energy for those living in colder climates as well
+The white coating reflects as much as 90% of sunlight and can save you anywhere between 10% to 40% on energy bills.
+While white roofs generally benefit those living in hotter climates, they can also save energy for those living in colder climates.

 As with most roofing systems, costs will depend on your location and the type of roofing system you put into place.
 For some homeowners and for commercial roofing, a cool roof coating may be the best option.
 Typically cool roof coatings will cost anywhere between .75 cents to $1.50 per square foot for low-sloped buildings.
 Many commercial single-ply roofing systems are cool roofing systems and can typically cost anywhere between $1.50 to $3.00 per square foot.
 Of the roofing leads and inquires we get for this particular niche (cool roofing), most are pleasantly surprised by our pricing options.
 Hellenic Roofing & Construction provides the most cost-effective cool roofing solutions in Spring, TX.

 Cool roofs are extremely valuable for hot climates.
 If you live in an area with hot summers and usually mild winters like Texas, you may want to consider a cool roof.
-Most types of roofing systems today can be made into cool roofs, but some of the most energy-efficient styles include terracotta and slate tiles for both residential and commercial buildings.
-For commercial structures with low slope roofs, single-ply systems like EPDM work really well in hot climates.
-Metal roofs because of their high reflectivity, surprisingly, are good in hot climates.
+Today, contractors can make most types of roofing systems into cool roofs.
+Some of the most energy-efficient styles include terracotta and slate tiles for both residential and commercial buildings.
+For commercial structures with low slope roofs, single-ply systems like EPDM work well in hot climates.
+Metal roofs, because of their high reflectivity, surprisingly, are useful in hot climates.

 When you are choosing a roof, you have several options available for improved energy efficiency.
 If you are also interested in environmentally friendly roofing systems, you may want to choose a cool roof or even a green roof.
-Cool roofs use reflective materials in their design to keep heat away from the building, while green roofs use a layer of plants to absorb heat for the plants which keep heat from transferring to the rest of the building.
+Cool roofs use reflective materials to keep heat away from the building, while green roofs use a layer of plants to absorb heat for the plants that keep heat from transferring to the rest of the building.

 While both effectively manage energy efficiency, cool roofs may cost less to install than green roofs.
 Green roofs may also require a little more maintenance since the vegetation has to be watered, fertilized, and weeded.
-In some areas, an irrigation system may need to be installed as well.
+In some areas, an irrigation system becomes necessary.
 On the other hand, in certain parts of the country, cool roofs are less effective, especially in cooler regions.

 In hot climates, especially, cool roofs are ideal for energy savings.
 As mentioned above, some roofs like white roofs will save you anywhere between 10% to 40%.
 Some areas may also rebates and incentives for installing a cool roof.
 With cool roofs in place, you may consider putting a smaller HVAC system in place.